Influence of NaI background and mass on testing the DAMA modulation: Sensitivity methodology

-For the detector specific response functions, we assume that all three detectors of interest have the same quenching factors as DAMA ($Q_{Na}=0.3$ and $Q_I=0.09$), as well as the energy resolution given in Ref.\cite{Bernabei2008}:
+Here we assume (for simplicity) that all three detectors of interest have the same quenching factors as DAMA ($Q_{Na}=0.3$ and $Q_I=0.09$), though we note that deviations from these values that favour an energy dependent quenching factor are suggested by the literature \cite{bignell2021,joo2019,stiegler2017,Xu2015}.
+We discuss how this might influence the observable rate in Sec. \ref{ssec:qf}.